Krish44/MyDocs/Oracle/OracleConcepts.md

 - limit
 - EXE immediate for DDL (Autonomous transaction)
 - Function  - DDL possible in similar ways
--- Max triggers on a table
+- **Max triggers on a table** (12)
+   Insert/Update/Delete :- 3
+   Before/After:- 2
+   Row Level/Statement Level:-2
+   Hence 3*2*2
+ - There is no limit.
+Also, from 11g on wards, compound triggers are supported
 ## Mutating a  trigger
 ## columns

 - limit - 1000 In Newer version of Oracle

 ## CTE
 - Common set
 ## Database links
 - connect externally (DB links)
 ## Oracle scheduler